the-collab-lab/career-lab-challenge-next/README.md

 ## 💻 Working with the API

-CIOA maintains two distinct APIs: one for requesting data from its catalog, and one for requesting the images from the catalog.
+AIC maintains two distinct APIs: one for requesting data from its catalog, and one for requesting the images from the catalog.
 These APIs have some dense documentation; we’ve outlined the things you should know.

 **⚠️ Read this section carefully.** You will need data from the catalog in order to request the images you want to show to the user!